Dabbling in Jet Lag

 If so, then you’ve come to the right place!

-Not only do I live in France, but I’ve traveled from Paris to Strasbourg dozens of times.
+Not only do I live in France, but I’ve done this trip dozens of times.
 I know every route from the most convenient to the fastest.

-So, to help you plan your trip I’ve put together the best (and worst) ways to get from Paris to Strasbourg.
+So, to help you plan your trip, I’ve put together the best (and worst) ways to get there.
 I’ve included options for every budget and itinerary so you’re sure to find something that works with your travel plans.

 Please note: This post contains affiliate links, meaning I may earn a commission if you make a purchase by clicking on a link (at no extra cost to you).
 Privacy Policy.